MashaPast/translator/README.md

 # Telegram Translator Bot
-Telegram Translator Bot (TTB) is an application that translates english words into russian and saves them to the database.
+Telegram Translator Bot (TTB) is an application that translates English words into Russian and saves them to the database.
 TTB uses HTTP-based [Telegram Bot API](https://core.telegram.org/bots/api) and [Yandex Translator API](https://yandex.ru/dev/translate/doc/dg/concepts/about-docpage/).
+TTB provides two main commands: '/translate' command for translation of words and '/list_my_words' command for getting list of last 10 words, which user requested bot to translate.
+To see bot options use command '/help'.
+The Admin API is developed, it is implemented with four endpoints and HTTP methods: Translate (POST method), List users id(GET method), List words by id(POST method), Delete user(DELETE method).
+The Admin API uses PostgreSQL database to store data.
+Tests for the Admin API are written with pytest framework using python.
+Test functions are marked for happypath and negative scenarios.
+Test report is generated with Allure test reporting tool.
+All prerequisites, instructions for running the tests and generating Allure report are presented in README.md on GitHub.

 ## Prerequisites
 Your system should have the following to run TTB: